mkaz/working-with-go/pages/date-time.md

 ## Format Date

-Go uses a format by example method to format dates.
-This is a bit odd and you may never get used to it.
+Go uses a format-by-example method for formating dates.
+This is odd and you may never get used to it, I still haven't.
 There is a base date `Monday, January 2nd, 2006 at 15:04:05` and all formats specified are based off examples using that date.

 If you want a date in `YYYY-MM-DD` format, you would use `2006-01-02` as the format string.

 It is debatable what is easier to remember?
 The sample date or the `%b %c` formats other languages use.
-The other way to remember is `Month=1, Day=2, Hour=3, Minute=4, Sec=5, Year=6`
+A way to try to remember is `Month=1, Day=2, Hour=3, Minute=4, Sec=5, Year=6`

 ```go
 fmt.Println(now.Format("Mon, Jan 2, 2006 at 3:04pm"))
 ```

-You can grab any part of the date, see [`Time`](http://golang.org/pkg/time/#Time) documentation for all the available methods.
+Use a method to get any part of the date, see [`Time`](http://golang.org/pkg/time/#Time) documentation for list of available time methods.

 ```go
 fmt.Println("Year: ", now.Year())